 After negotiations with the Greater St. Louis Fair, the Mastodon Fair received their Regional Charter on August 7, 1997.
 The affiliation with the Science Service in Washington, D.C. followed in September, 1997.
 Vera McCullough, Eva Kirkpatrick’s daughter, became director of the Fair in Spring 2000.
 During her directorship, the Fair integrated technology solutions enabling the processing of each of the 2000+ students in one day as well as sending the first ever observers to the International Fair.
 In Spring 2002, there were a total of 2500 entries with 1700 Art projects and 800 Science projects entered into the Fair.

 The transfer of the director position to Jill (Thomas) Malcom, an original participant in the Fair in 1979, occurred in the Spring of 2002.
 By 2005, the Fair held the status of being the largest combined Art and Science Fair in the United States and started using an invented online registration system to automate the entry process.
 In order to sustain the growth, full-time leadership was needed, and on July 1, 2006 the Fair hired Jill Malcom as the first full-time paid Executive Director position.
 Previously, from 1979 to 2006, the Fair had been completely run by volunteers.

 In 2006, the name of the Fair was changed to the Mastodon Art/Science Regional Fair to pave the way for expanding the Fair’s service area.
 In 2007, the Fair invited 9-12th grade students from Washington, Franklin, and Crawford counties to participate and officially expanded our ISEF affiliation.

-We can’t wait to see what art and science projects students develop this year!
+We can’t wait to see what art and science projects students develop in the future!
 Stay tuned!